Joie de Vivre Hospitality: Foundation and early years

+Development since 2010

 In 2010, a majority stake of Joie de Vivre was purchased by Geolo Capital, the private equity firm founded by Hyatt Hotels heir John Pritzker.
 A $150 million fund to acquire additional hotels was established as part of the deal, with plans to acquire $300 million to $500 million in hotels over a three-to-five-year period.
 In September 2010, Joie de Vivre announced Gary M. Beasley, a partner at Geolo Capital, as its interim chief executive officer.
 With this appointment, founder Chip Conley became executive chairman and chief creative officer.

 In 2011, Joie de Vivre expanded outside of California converting the Hotel Theodore in Scottsdale, Arizona into The Saguaro.
 The following year in March, Joie de Vivre opened the Hotel Lincoln in Chicago.
 In October 2011, Joie de Vivre merged with Thompson Hotels, an international luxury hotel chain based in New York, with the two brands operating under a newly created parent company, Commune Hotels & Resorts.
 One of Thompson Hotels' founders, Stephen Brandman, was named CEO of the new company.
 Another Thompson founder, Jason Pomeranc, was named co-chairman along with John Pritzker.
 Chip Conley, Joie de Vivre's founder, retained equity in the new company and remained involved as a strategic advisor.

 The company expanded to Hawaii in June 2012 with the Coconut Waikiki Hotel and the Seaside Hotel Waikiki (rebranded as the Shoreline Hotel Waikiki in 2013), both in Honolulu.
 In November 2012, Commune appointed Niki Leondakis, previously president and chief operating officer of Kimpton Hotels & Restaurants, as CEO of the company.
 In May 2013, Commune Hotels & Resorts announced the launch of tommie, a value-oriented brand of hotels, with the first two hotels planned to debut in 2015 in New York City.
 In August 2013, John Pritzker purchased the rest of Commune's stake from Jason Pomeranc through Geolo Capital, for an undisclosed sum, thereby gaining full control of the company.
 In March 2014, the company opened The Epiphany Hotel in Palo Alto, California.
 In 2016, Joie de Vivre no longer managed the Saguaro hotels both Scottsdale and Palm Springs, with management turning over to the Sydell Group.

 As of 2019, stays at the chain can earn points in the Hyatt loyalty program.

-Hotels

-As of December 2015, the Joie de Vivre chain comprises the following 22 hotels:

-In October 2019, the first Joie de Vivre branded hotel outside of US, BEI Zhaolong Hotel opened in Beijing.
+In October 2019, the first Joie de Vivre branded hotel outside of US, BEI Zhaolong Hotel, opened in Beijing.